-The time to create each of 11 intensional value sets (including both pregnancy value set versions) as well as 3 of the extensional value sets (CKD-5 & ESRD, prostate cancer, pain related to prostate cancer) in Symedical was measured.
+The time to construct in Symedical each of 11 intensional value sets (including both pregnancy value set versions) as well as 3 of the extensional value sets (CKD-5 & ESRD; prostate cancer; pain related to prostate cancer) was measured.
 From this a best-fit linear equation was derived: time (min) = 0.4177*(# SNOMED CT concepts) + 3.8707.
-This corresponds to an obligate time of just under 4 minutes to create any value set (eg, for configuring basic common settings) plus approximately 0.42 minutes (25 seconds) to add each SNOMED CT concept.
-The time to create the remaining extensional value sets was estimated using this equation.
+This corresponds to an obligate time of just under 4 minutes to construct any value set (eg, for configuring basic common settings), plus approximately 0.42 minutes (25 seconds) to add each SNOMED CT concept.
+The time to construct the remaining extensional value sets was estimated using this equation.

-The difference in time to create an extensional versus an intensional value set was calculated as (time to create extensional value set) – (time to create intensional value set), expressed in minutes.
-The dimensionless ratio was calculated as (time to create extensional value set) / (time to create intensional value set).
+The difference in time to construct an extensional versus an intensional value set was calculated as (time to construct extensional value set) – (time to construct intensional value set), expressed in minutes.
+The dimensionless ratio was calculated as (time to construct extensional value set) / (time to construct intensional value set).

 Completeness: SNOMED CT Concepts